The Car Connection Ford Focus Electric Overview

 That charger runs at 6.6 kilowatts, meaning a full recharge takes only about four hours at a 240-volt Level 2 charging station.
 But no option for DC quick charging is offered on the Focus Electric, unlike the Nissan Leaf, the VW e-Golf, and most other battery-electric cars on the market.

 The starting price of the Ford Focus Electric is now about $30,000; its buyers qualify for a $7,500 Federal income-tax credit, plus a $2,500 purchase rebate and single-occupant use of the carpool lane n California, plus a long list of other state, regional, and corporate incentives.
 The sole change for 2016 is the addition of Ford's latest Sync 3 infotainment system, with an easier-to-use menu design and interface than the previous MyFord Touch system it replaces.

 Despite its no-longer-quite-competitive range, the Focus Electric is a pleasant enough electric car from Ford.
-But the company seems to view it as a cautious experiment, and one it has said it doesn't think will find many buyers.
+The company seems to view it as a cautious experiment, and one it has said it doesn't think will find many buyers.
 It's a perfectly competent electric car that has seen no quality issues, and owners are generally satisfied.
-The bulk of electric Focus cars are likely leased, so they may be rare as used cars--though possibly a good value for informed electric-car shoppers willing to work a little harder at finding service if it's needed.
+The bulk of electric Focus cars are likely leased, so they may be rare as used cars—though possibly a good value for informed electric-car shoppers willing to work a little harder at finding service if it's needed.